CDCgov/ixa/docs/book/src/topics/properties.md

 ```

 This is the shortest option when you want to keep the property as an `f64` and
-you are comfortable with ixa's generated equality and hashing behavior.
+you are comfortable with Ixa's generated equality and hashing behavior.
 It is a
 good fit for simple measured quantities where model code still wants direct
 access to a floating-point value.

 You can also use only `impl_eq_hash = Eq` or only `impl_eq_hash = Hash` when
-one trait can still be derived but the other needs ixa's generated
+one trait can still be derived but the other needs Ixa's generated
 implementation.
 Floating-point properties usually need `both`.

 The generated implementations are reasonably efficient, but they are not optimal.